nuodb/nuodb-ce-operator/README.md

 storage and has NuoDB Insights enabled.

-Commands to enable, check, disable NuoDB Insights
+Commands to check NuoDB Insights
 -------------------------------------------------
-# To manually register and enable Insights
-oc exec -it nuodb-insights -c insights -- nuoca register insights --enable-insights

 # To check on Insights
 oc exec -it nuodb-insights -c insights -- nuoca check insights

-# To disable Insights:
-oc exec -it nuodb-insights -c insights -- nuoca disable insights

 Cleanup